 - Use expanding foam insulation to seal any gaps between the door frame and wall.
 Use a putty knife to remove the excess after it dries.

-- Cover the foam insulation with trim and add a small amount of caulk to the visible joint between the trim and interior wall area.
+- Add a small amount of caulk to the visible joint between the trim and interior wall area.

 - Use paintable silicone caulk around the exterior door casing.

 - Fill all nail holes with spackle to give your door frame a finished look.